hansfilipelo/suspender/README.md

 REQUIREMENTS
 =================================
 Should run on any GNU environment that can run Python and SSH to a remote host.
-Tested on Debian, Ubuntu GNU/Linux and Mac OS X with ESXi 5.1 but should work with ESXi 2.5 until the most recent ESXi.
+Tested on Debian, Ubuntu GNU/Linux and Mac OS X with ESXi 5.1 - but should work with ESXi version 2.5 up until the most recent version of ESXi.

 It's strongly recommended that key login is configured in order to use these scripts http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1002866